Okay, here are the best Pole links I've seen to date...starting with...

 - Mary Hogan

 - was first at Pole as a heavy equipment operator in 1978.
 She since became a registered nurse and wintered in 2001 where she of course became involved with the Dr. Shemenski medevac.
-This page gives her story.
+This archived page gives her story.

 - John Bird,